 Because ASPI is a top-level management driven program it is visible throughout the company and has been recognized as an important endeavor.
 This is in our opinion a prerequisite to develop and implement common processes in a multinational company.
-Moreover, this initiative has proven to canalize and to complement local SPI activities.
+Moreover, this initiative has established the central coordination of local SPI activities in the ABB organization, which makes them sustainable.

-We can identify two essential success factors of our initiative.
+We can identify two essential success factors of our initiative:

 - First, there is a clear separation of common management processes that have to be applied at all units, and local technical processes that are under control of each unit.
-For this reason the common processes (e.g. the Gate Model) are defined in a generic way with hot spots for local tailoring and interfaces to local processes.
-Tailoring guidelines help to implement these processes in the local environment. - Second, the chosen SPI organization (ASPI, the ABB Group Processes responsible unit and the local SPI organization at the business units) guarantees that both the common processes are introduced and used and that experiences and good practices are collected and analyzed.
+The common management processes establish a common language throughout the company and create a defined communication channel between line organization and project organization providing a better foundation for business-oriented decision making.
+The local units maintain the responsibility for their technical processes, including required interfaces to and tailoring of common processes. - Second, the chosen SPI organization (ASPI, the ABB Group Processes responsible unit and the local SPI organization at the R&D units) guarantees that the common processes are introduced and used, that local SPI projects are conducted and that experiences and good practices are collected and analyzed.

-Another important aspect of this SPI initiative is that at first product and business oriented processes are covered (by means of the Gate Model).
+Another important aspect of ASPI is that at first product and business oriented processes have been addressed (by means of the Gate Model).
 Thereby the product development management was involved right from the start in the process definition.
-This raises the awareness on the importance of software and the necessity to invest in SPI activities as well as the acceptance of the resulting common processes.
+This raises the awareness of the importance of software process improvement and the necessity to invest in SPI activities as well as the acceptance of the resulting common processes.

-After the common Gate Model is defined, approved and introduced we are currently working on a common Project Management Model supporting project managers to run a project according to the ABB Gate Model and to provide the information required for the Gate Decisions.
+After the common Gate Model is defined, approved and introduced we are currently working on a common Project Management Model supporting project managers to run a project according to the ABB Gate Model and to provide the information required for the gate decisions.
 It introduces a common terminology for project management activities throughout ABB and establishes company-wide procedures for project steering.
-Additionally, we plan to provide a project management toolbox containing small but useful tools supporting management activities.
+The Project Management Model will be packaged with a toolbox for project managers, based on good practices from ABB R&D units and external sources.